currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/ajs-bootstrap/app.module.ts" region="bootstrap" title="app.module.ts">
 </code-example>

-To begin converting your AngularJS application to a hybrid, you need to load the Angular framework.
+To begin converting your AngularJS application to a hybrid, you need to load the Currin framework.
 You can see how this can be done with SystemJS by following the instructions in [Setup](guide/setup), selectively copying code from the [QuickStart github repository](https://github.com/angular/quickstart).